-As The Queen’s representative in the County, it is the Lord-Lieutenant’s first and foremost duty to uphold the dignity of the Crown.
+As The King’s representative in the County, it is the Lord-Lieutenant’s first and foremost duty to uphold the dignity of the Crown.
 In addition to his specific tasks, he follows the example of the Royal Family in promoting a good atmosphere and a spirit of co-operation through the encouragement he gives to voluntary service and charitable organisations, and by the interest he takes in the business, industrial and social life of the County.

 His role is strictly non-political and the Lord-Lieutenant, Vice Lord-Lieutenant and all Deputy Lieutenants are unpaid.
 All remain strictly neutral in political matters, both national and local.

 The Lieutenancy arranges royal visits to organisations in Berkshire.

 This role includes submitting invitations, and suggesting day programmes of visits.

 Heads of State

 The Lord-Lieutenant receives Heads of State visiting the County.
 He is presented to visiting Heads of State at the beginning of those state visits based in Windsor.